google/fscrypt/README.md

   kernels, it's better to not use this setting and instead (re-)create your encrypted directories with `"policy_version": "2"`.

+## Setting up `fscrypt` on a filesystem

+`fscrypt` needs some directories to exist on the filesystem on which encryption will be used:

+* `MOUNTPOINT/.fscrypt/policies`
+* `MOUNTPOINT/.fscrypt/protectors`

+(If login protectors are used, these must also exist on the root filesystem.)

+To create these directories, run `fscrypt setup MOUNTPOINT`.
+If MOUNTPOINT is owned by root, as is usually the case, then this command will require root.

+There will be one decision you'll need to make: whether non-root users will be allowed to create `fscrypt` metadata (policies and protectors).

+If you say `y`, then these directories will be made world-writable, with the sticky bit set so that users can't delete each other's files -- just like `/tmp`.
+If you say `N`, then these directories will be writable only by root.

+Saying `y` maximizes the usability of `fscrypt`, and on most systems it's fine to say `y`.
+However, on some systems this may be inappropriate, as it will allow malicious users to fill the entire filesystem unless filesystem quotas have been configured -- similar to problems that have historically existed with other world-writable directories, e.g. `/tmp`.
+If you are concerned about this, say `N`.
+If you say `N`, then you'll only be able to run `fscrypt` as root to set up encryption on users' behalf, unless you manually set custom permissions on the metadata directories to grant write access to specific users or groups.

+If you chose the wrong mode at `fscrypt setup` time, you can change the directory permissions at any time.
+To enable single-user writable mode, run:

+    sudo chmod 0755 MOUNTPOINT/.fscrypt/*

+To enable world-writable mode, run:

+    sudo chmod 1777 MOUNTPOINT/.fscrypt/*

 ## Setting up for login protectors

 If you want any encrypted directories to be protected by your login passphrase,